lisdis19/TweetDetector/README.md

 [1]: https://i.ibb.co/10VpLDT/logo-1.png

 *TweetDetector* is a simple Twitter scraper.
-It detects in images utilizing YOLOv5 and labels according to an established corpus in our code.
+It detects  images utilizing YOLOv5 and labels according to an established corpus in our code.

 In order to use this program a Jupyter Notebook is included in this repository with a step-by-step instruction to ensure the program runs smoothly.